 As I’ve mentioned before I carry all my diabetic kit around in one of a variety of funky man-bags.
 But the problem is you can’t check said bag into the cloakroom as you’ll inevitably need to test your blood glucose or inject at some point between arriving at midnight and leaving at 4am.
 So the only obvious solution was to head onto the dance floor, bag in tow.

-So if you happened to be at Les Halles Saint-Gery last Saturday night and some git in the very centre of the dance floor, who danced like some sort of escaped lunatic (and was accompanied by a ginger monster and bearded freak*) kept bashing you with a brown leather Visconti bag then I can only apologise profusely.
+So if you happened to be at Les Halles Saint-Gery last Saturday night and some git in the very centre of the dance floor, who danced like some sort of escaped lunatic kept bashing you with a brown leather Visconti bag then I can only apologise profusely.
 I’m sorry, I really am, but I had no other choice.

 That beer can be put to this use is, I think, a very important discovery.
 So I will be applying to Diabetes UK for funding to conduct a great deal of further research.
 Naturally we will need plentiful supplies of beer and night clubs with good music.
 Any diabetic volunteers want to help out?

-* It’s worth noting that Dave (said “ginger monster”) is the person who came up with the name of this blog and, indeed, the very tasteful sub-title.
+* It’s worth noting that my friend Dave, mentioned above, is the person who came up with the name of this blog and, indeed, the very tasteful sub-title.
 For this he deserves credit.
-It’s also worth nothing that Mat (said “bearded freak”) has contributed nothing.
+It’s also worth noting that my other friend Mat has contributed nothing.